scynthiadunlop/WritingForDevelopersBook/links/README.md

 - [How io_uring and eBPF Will Revolutionize Programming in Linux](https://thenewstack.io/how-io_uring-and-ebpf-will-revolutionize-programming-in-linux/) by Glauber Costa

 ### The "Non-Markety Product Perspective" Pattern (Chapter 13)
-- [We Put a Distributed Database in a Browser](https://tigerbeetle.com/blog/2023-07-11-we-put-a-distributed-database-in-the-browser) by Phil Eaton, Joran Dirk Greef
+- [We Put a Distributed Database in a Browser – and made a game of it!](https://tigerbeetle.com/blog/2023-07-11-we-put-a-distributed-database-in-the-browser) by Phil Eaton, Joran Dirk Greef
 - [32 Bit Real Estate](https://fly.io/blog/32-bit-real-estate/) by Kurt Mackey
 - [System Dependencies Are Hard (So We Made Them Easier)](https://blog.axo.dev/2023/10/dependencies) by Misty De Méo
 - [Why `fsync()`: Losing Unsynced Data on a Single Node Leads to Global Data Loss](https://redpanda.com/blog/why-fsync-is-needed-for-data-safety-in-kafka-or-non-byzantine-protocols) by Denis Rystsov and Alexander Gallego